 The task which I should have mentioned first is to obtain legal registration and insurance.
 All the shuttling back and forth between shops and more recently, just running errands, have been done quite illegally.
 I was stopped by a policemen recently, who told me to do up my seat belt, which I did, I did not have the heart to tell him the ends were just hanging off the sides of the seats without being bolted to anything.
 The seat belts are now reinstalled, the lights all work, and I have all the papers to be able to register it.
 Top priority now is to go to the Vehicle Licensing Authority to make it legal.
 Can’t wait to get those red DP plates on it.
 There is a backstory to that, but it warrants a separate post.

-The work needed to get the inside finished, not kitted out for expedition, but just finished, will involve three steps: soundproofing, electrical carpet and ceiling, and reinstallation of door panels and interior trim.
+The work needed just to get the inside finished,never mind kitted out for expedition, will involve a series of steps: soundproofing, electrical, carpet, ceiling liner, and reinstallation of all the door panels and interior trim.
 The soundproofing had to be done first, and fortunately we were very ready for that, having obtained the material sometime ago from B-Quiet in Lethbridge, Alberta.
 (See Separate Post: SOUND REDUCTION PUZZLE) Laura and I did the installation ourselves, starting with a layer of “Ultimate” the thin butyl-based sound deadener throughout, on the inside of all the doors, the floor, and the roof.
 It is not difficult to work with once you get the hang of cutting it with a box cutter.
 The two challenges are to make sure it is set where you want it because it is almost impossible to move once it is on, and to avoid getting the rather gooey butyl rubber stuck where it is not supposed to be stuck.
 I had to use some acetone more than once to get it off surfaces where it did not belong, including on the outside paint.

 Once the Ultimate was in on the floor we added a layer of B-Quient’s V-Comp foam and high density rubber composite sound absorber.
 This stuff is heavy, more than a pound per sq ft. and we did not have very much of it, just enough for the front floor through the footwells and over the transmission, the tops of the seat boxes, and the back floor.
 But every little bit helps.